 suburban poverty and politics of equitable development

-This research focuses on the growing suburban poverty and struggles over suburban redevelopment in three related projects.
+This research focuses on the growing suburban poverty and struggles over suburban redevelopment.

 The Right to Suburbia: Redevelopment and Resistance on the Urban Edge

 My second book, The Right to Suburbia: Redevelopment and Resistance on the Urban Edge, which is currently under development, examines the struggles over redevelopment of low-income minority and immigrant communities in the Washington, DC suburbs.
 In three case studies, it shows how activists, small businesses, and other community leaders organized to resist gentrification-induced displacement and claim a more equitable stake in their communities’ future.
 The Right to Suburbia argues that suburban spatial, institutional, and political structures exacerbate the vulnerabilities facing disadvantaged groups in redeveloping neighborhoods.
 Yet activism has steadily built the capacity of communities to respond.
 The book is among the first to explore gentrification in U.S. suburbs.
 It calls attention to equity in suburban redevelopment scholarship, which has largely focused on issues of urban form and environmental sustainability.
 For gentrification scholars, it shows how equitable development movements are challenging suburban planning and policy to respond.
 It provides lessons for community leaders, policy makers, and planners on engaging and addressing the concerns of groups heavily impacted by redevelopment to produce shared prosperity and just growth.
 An article based on this research on the struggles of immigrant-owned businesses to survive county-led redevelopment in Wheaton, Maryland is under review for a journal.

 ADVANCING Equitable Suburban redevelopment